Popper Roasting Tips

 Cooling the Beans Method 1

 Cooling the beans quickly is essential to great-tasting coffee.
 I found that a perforated metal colander works best.
 Because of the dish shape, the roaster can shake the beans around more than on a flat tray.
-The perforations allow air to get to the bean and accelerate cooling.
+The perforations allow air to get to the beans and accelerate cooling.
 Another added benefit is that rolling the beans around will shake off some of the chaff.

 Use a perforated metal colander to cool your coffee roast.